droundy/fac/web/fac-with-git-hooks.md

 Suppose we really like linting while we are editing.
 In this case, we might want to execute in a convenient terminal:

-     $ fac --continual sparse.log
+     $ fac --continual curses.log

-This will wait for any changes to be made, and then re-run sparse.
+This will wait for any changes to be made, and then re-run our lint.
 Thus you can edit away and see if you are introducing new problems, or have fixed existing warnings.
 So let's make an edit:

 ##### hello.c
     #include <stdio.h>

     int main() {
       printf("Hello world!\n");
     }